denimJesus/untitled-pygame-shooter/README.md

  0    Kill all enemies
  P    Spawn Enemy_Follow from random direction (an enemy moving towards player) O    Spawn Worm (unfinished enemy type)
- I    Spawn a "bombs" pickup at coordinates (100,100) (spawns an explosion on 3 random enemies)
+ I    Spawn a "bombs" pickup at coordinates (100, 100) (spawns an explosion on 3 random enemies)
 ```

 ## Image Generator
-In the directory `./image_generator` is a file **imagegen.py** to generate a custom image for the player sprite, and demonstrate one idea on how to implement sprite animations.
+The directory `./image_generator` has a file named **imagegen.py**.
+It can generate a custom image for the player sprite, and demonstrates one idea on how to possibly implement sprite animations.
 It blits images from files in the subdirectories `heads` and `legs` on an image in subdirectory `bodies`, and saves the resulting image.
+Legs support multiple images, which are used to create a Generator object (named `animator`), with `next(animator)` yielding the next frame of a walk animation.

 #### Usage
-If **imagegen.py** is run by itself, a window opens, where you can preview the sprite.
-Parts can be changed with the keys Q/E (for heads), A/D (for bodies) and Z/C (for legs).
+If **imagegen.py** is run by itself, a window opens, where you can build and preview the sprite.
+Parts can be selected with the keys Q/E (for heads), A/D (for bodies) and Z/C (for legs).
 ENTER saves the current selection as a .png file, which will be imported by the game as a player image.
 ESC quits without saving.

 The parts' names are shown under the sprite (with the first letter capitalized).
-These are taken from the filenames in `heads` and `bodies`, and in the case of `legs`, the subdirectory names, as legs support multiple pictures for multiple frames of animation.
+These are taken from the filenames in `heads` and `bodies`, and in the case of `legs`, the subdirectory names.

-Also has a function `get_sprite_by_names()`, which can be imported.
-It takes the aforementioned part names (filenames without extensions) as parameters, and returns a tuple of
+File also includes a function `get_sprite_by_names()`, which can be imported.
+It takes the aforementioned part names (filenames, without extensions) as parameters, and returns a tuple of
 (`sprite standing still as a pygame.Surface`, `Looping Python Generator for walk animation frames`).